girikgarg8/Airline-Booking-System/Notes.md

 2. Internationalisation: In highly scalable applications, the responses may have to be sent according to the region where the request is coming from.

+**Project Design: What is the Project about?**

+We are seeking to build something like Google Flights, which shows the flights from a destination to source.
+Now based upon the different options, we can see the prices of flights, the number of available seats, Airplane model etc. We will also simulate booking of a ticket, sending confirmation mail to the passenger through email, send reminders etc

+We are going to use a microservices architecture, and there's a reason for that.
+The entire flight search and booking system is something that is read intensive, rather than being write intensive (because more people tend to search for a flight rather than actually booking it).
+So, if we keep the project as a monolith, we'll have to scale both the Flight Search Service and Booking Service during peak season like New Year.
+However, if we keep both of them as separate services then we can work on scaling the Search Service only.

+In order to use the seeders, we use `npx sequelize seed:generate --name add-airplanes`.
+This will give us a file in the seeder folder, which we can change to allow bulk insertion and bulk deletion of records.

+Once the seeder is defined, we can execute `npx sequelize db:seed:all`

+Let's also resolve a confusion: Bulk insert doesn't mean that multiple copies of a single record will be stored in the database, it means that many different records (specified by the developer) will all be inserted into the database at once.
+(Compared to the traditional way of inserting each record one by one)

+The benefit of using seeder is that it is easier for a developer to run the seed, and the dummy records will be inserted, compared to inserting each record individually by sending API requests/ using raw SQL queries.

+To undo the seed, we can execute `npx sequelize db:seed:undo:all`.
+In this case, the down() method of the seeder will be executed.